Understanding the Unique Risks and Insurance Needs of Ecommerce BusinessesInsurance Explained

 In this regard, make sure that your suppliers are properly insured, providing you a certificate of insurance that includes your interest as an Additional Insured before any business is conducted.
 Making certain that your suppliers are properly insured gives you an extra layer of protection should issues arise concerning your product.
 Your ultimate insurance cost will be directly impacted by the amount of risk you clearly transfer back to your suppliers.

-Cyber Insurance: Ecommerce and other online-first businesses are the most vulnerable to risks that the proper cyber liability policy can protect against.
+Cyber Insurance: Ecommerce and other online-first businesses are the most vulnerable to risks that the proper cyber insurance policy can protect against.
 Since all ecommerce businesses process transactions and collect a great deal of personal information from customers, they are a prime target for hackers and cybercriminals.
 If you collect any personal information from your clients or partners; if you require people to log in to your website to make purchases; if you integrate with other systems and share client information with them, you need cyber liability insurance.
 Since all ecommerce businesses process transactions and collect a lot of personal information from customers, they are a prime target for hackers and cybercriminals.
-All potential lawsuits, fines, penalties, settlements, and discovery and investigation expenses arising from a cyberattack or data breach will be covered by a comprehensive cyber insurance policy.
+All potential lawsuits, fines, penalties, settlements, and discovery and investigation expenses arising from a cyber attack or data breach will be covered by a comprehensive cyber insurance policy.

-Technology Errors & Omissions Insurance: Product liability, cyber, and technology errors & omissions can be considered as the holy trinity of coverages for ecommerce businesses.
+Technology Errors & Omissions Insurance: Product liability, cyber, and tech E&O can be considered as the holy trinity of coverages for ecommerce businesses.
 The combination of the products liability and cyber address situations involving physical injuries caused by your product, and the unauthorized disclosure of proprietary information, respectively.
 Rounding this out, technology errors and omissions insures against claims arising from the failure of your product to perform its intended purpose or any errors related to the services you offer in conjunction with your product.
 No matter where the issue originates and whether it’s directly related to your operations or indirectly to the technology involved in the process, you are at risk from claims.
 Consequently, the need for technology errors and omissions to complete your insurance program is critical.

 Commercial Crime Insurance: Commercial crime insurance protects your company from potential crimes committed by your employees and third parties.
 In ecommerce, most of these crimes are related to embezzlement, fraudulent transactions and robberies involving your inventory while in storage or in transit, for example.